-Today I will talking through how to practice the Breath of Fire Breathing exercise.
+Today I will be sharing with you the Breath of Fire Breathing exercise.

 In this post, we’ll look more closely at the benefits of Breath of Fire and provide detailed steps for how to do it.